Inputs to qdsim

 - Bloch-Redfield Master Equation

-- Transfer Tensor Method coupled with any of the path integral methods
+- Transfer Tensor Method (TTM) [12] coupled with any of the path integral methods

 dt

-: for the number of steps that the dynamics needs to be calculated for
+: for the number of steps of simulation of the dynamics